needle-tools/hybrid-packages/Readme.md

 ## Known Issues / Limitations
 - The optional <kbd>Validate</kbd> step isn't supported yet.
 Export your package via <kbd>Right Click/Export Package</kbd> and test in a separate project for now.
+- Dependencies into other packages shouldn't be exported, so it's recommended to turn off "Include Dependencies" when exporting a package.
 - If you run into any issues, you can temporarily disable the functionality via <kbd>Edit/Project Settings/Needle/Editor Patch Manager</kbd> or remove the package.
 Please report a bug!
 - The `package.json` of your package can [define dependencies](https://docs.unity3d.com/Manual/upm-manifestPrj.html).
 However, only dependencies from the Unity Registry will be automatically resolved in empty projects - we'll need to think of a separate mechanism / guidance for people to add dependencies from scoped registries.
 For now, it's recommended that you guard against missing dependencies via [Version Defines](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html#define-symbols).